The Paleontological Education Preserve.

 Fossil Museum.

-keep alive the history of the Leisey Shell Pit discovery
+to keep alive the history of the Leisey Shell Pit

 The Preserve is unique in the study of